Gary Alan Fine: Early life and education

+Career

-In 1976, he became an assistant professor in the sociology department at the University of Minnesota.
+In 1976, Fine became an assistant professor in the sociology department at the University of Minnesota.
 At various times, he was a visiting professor at Indiana University (1980), the University of Chicago (1985), the University of Bremen (1986), and the University of Iceland (1988).
 In 1988, he received the American Folklore Society's Opie Award for the Best Scholarly Book in the field of Children's Folklore and Culture for his work With The Boys, an ethnographic study of Little League baseball teams.

 In 1990, he became the department head of the Department of Sociology at the University of Georgia, a position he held until 1993, after which he remained a professor.
-In 1990 he was also the President of the Society for the Study of Symbolic Interactionism.
-During the term of 1994 to 1995, he was a fellow at the Center for Advanced Study in the Behavioral Sciences, affiliated with Stanford University.
-He continued at the University of Georgia but accepted a position at Northwestern University in Evanston, Illinois beginning in 1997, where in 2005 he was named John Evans Professor.
-In 2002, he was the President of the Midwest Sociological Society, and in 2005 he was President of the Society for the Study of Social Problems.
-He remains at Northwestern and in 2003 was a fellow at the Swedish Collegium for Advanced Study in the Social Sciences at Uppsala University in Sweden.
+In 1990 he was also the president of the Society for the Study of Symbolic Interactionism.
+He became a fellow of the American Folklore Society in 1994 and a full member of Folklore Fellows International in 1995.
+During the academic year 1994–1995, he was a fellow at the Center for Advanced Study in the Behavioral Sciences, now affiliated with Stanford University.

+He continued at the University of Georgia until accepting a position at Northwestern University in Evanston, Illinois beginning in 1997, where in 2004 he was named John Evans Professor.
+He later became James E. Johnson professor at Northwestern and retired emeritus.
+In 2001–2002, he was the president of the Midwest Sociological Society, and 2004–2005 he was President of the Society for the Study of Social Problems.
+In 2003 Fine was a fellow at the Swedish Collegium for Advanced Study in the Social Sciences in Uppsala in Sweden.
 In 2005 and 2006, he was a visiting scholar at the Russell Sage Foundation in New York City.
-He is a former editor of Social Psychology Quarterly, an official journal of the American Sociological Association.
-He is married to Susan Hirsig Fine and has two children.
+He is a former editor of Social Psychology Quarterly (2006–2010), an official journal of the American Sociological Association.
+He was awarded a Guggenheim Fellowship in 2010.

+In 2018, Fine was elected to the American Academy of Arts and Sciences.
+In 2022, he received a lifetime achievement award from the Section on the History of Sociology and Social Thought of the American Sociological Association.

+Personal life

+Fine is married to Susan Hirsig Fine and has two children.